|

 follow-up interview but I never heard from him again, and I assumed there

 would be nothing in the book that related to our interview.
 I was wrong.
-He instead
+He

-breach of trust, he wrote: “I'm
+this breach of trust, he wrote: “I'm

 sorry. … I suppose what happened